Mobile Esports Game Marketing: Your Chance to Make it Big!

 League of Legends: Wild Rift

 League of Legends: Wild Rift is Riot Games’ first fully mobile title.
-The company is taking the initial steps to build the Wild Rift esports ecosystem by announcing its first competition that will be held from 26th February 2021.
+The company has taken the initial steps to build the Wild Rift esports ecosystem by announcing its first competition (the Wild Rift SEA Icon Series: Preseason) that was held from 26th February 2021.

 Plans are already underway for the regional competition in Southeast Asia, where there's a thriving mobile esports scene.
 ESL gaming has already been selected as the partner for that region.
 There are plans to launch the competition in North America and other parts of the world.